AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/selection-strategies/lookup.md

 # Lookup a selection strategy {#list-selection-strategy}

-You can look up specific selection strategy by making a GET request to the Offer Library API that includes the id in the request path.
+You can look up a specific selection strategy by making a GET request to the Offer Library API that includes the id in the request path.

 **API format**